 E.g. Many codes have no clause dealing with whistleblowing, or no obvious or credible framework for protecting responsible whistleblowers.

-While every code is different in its context, it may make sense to develop a ‘Useful checklist’ for those with responsibility for producing or updating them.
+While every code has its own unique context, it may make sense to develop a ‘Useful checklist’ for those with responsibility for producing or updating them.

-The case against codes of ethics Not everyone thinks Codes of Ethics have much value, and we must consider these charges.
-Might they sometimes serve as wallpaper to cover cracks or to distract outsiders from deeper problems in a profession?
+The case against codes of ethics Not everyone thinks Codes of Ethics have as much value as their popularity would suggest.
+We must take these charges seriously.
+Might codes of ethics, statements of value, etc., sometimes serve as wallpaper to cover cracks or to distract outsiders from deeper problems in a profession?
 Do they presuppose that ethics can be codified, and if so is this plausible?
 Do they prevent individuals thinking for themselves and exercising good judgement?
 Are they superfluous given other norms, such as the law, employment contracts, etc.?
+Might there be better ways of achieving the desired outcome?

 Codes of Ethics Days